joinpursuit/AC_4_Web/units/html/lessons/dom_1/dom1_update.md

 2. Create a file called `test.js `.
 This is the file that we will be writing our JavaScript in.

 3. Create a new `script` tag.
-Add the path to test.js via the `src` attriblue.
+Add the path to test.js via the `src` attribute.
   <details>
     <summary>
         Hint if Needed: